 Thank you for your interest in the NYU SSLD Fellowship.
-Please review the following information before beginning the application.
+Below you will find information about the application site, eligibility, deadlines, notification, mateirals, and essay questions.
+Please review all this information before beginning your application.

 ELIGIBILITY: The NYU SSLD Fellowship serves graduate students of color.
 Applicants must be enrolled in any graduate level degree program at NYU and currently taking classes towards the completion of that degree.
 Students who enroll in a graduate level degree program in the spring semester are eligible to apply provided they satisfy all other requirements.

 Applicants must be in and maintain good academic standing throughout the fellowship.
-Applicants should expect to graduate in or after May 2019.
+Eligible applicants should expect to graduate in or after May 2020.

 APPLICATION MATERIALS: In addition to answering questions about their academic, extracurricular, and professional experience, applicants are required to upload their resume and written responses to 5 short essays.